- Our Colleges

 The California Legislature website provides information about the State Senate and State Assembly, including member profiles and committee information.
 The legislative calendar, bill and legislative member information, California law, and related publications are available at this website.

-California’s State Government site provides information and links for state agencies.
+The California State Government site provides information for state agencies.

 The Department of Finance serves as the governor’s chief fiscal policy advisor.
 Current and previous budgets, including budget summaries, are available at this website.